 Where is gold heading in 2015

-As you can see in the chart above, latest move has pushed positions to extreme levels from the short term perspective.
+As you can see in the chart above, the latest move has pushed positions to extreme levels from the short-term perspective.
 When you look at the COT index, speculative positions (managed money) are approaching the 0.8 level, which marked the turning point of the price to the downside during last year.
 Hedgers positions (producers, mercs, processors) measured by COT index have already crossed into the most extreme level since the start of 2013.
 This is definitely a strong bearish signal.

 What if we are witnessing a fundamental change of the trend…a birth of a new bull market in gold?
 What if COT index won’t come back from the extreme levels?
 Well, that’s impossible to predict.
 It’s always better to trade what you see and not what you think.
 And what I see?
 I see the $1400 level to be a critical juncture.
-Until the price breaks through this level and stays above it, we can’t declare the gold to be in bull market.
+Until the price breaks through this level and stays above it, we can’t declare gold to be in a bull market.
 This is the fact you should take from this article.

 Gold is at resistance highlighted by the blue trendline.
 I think the price will break through like it did in 2012.
-Everybody will then celebrate a new bull market in gold and people will start to talk how long it will take gold to go back to $2000.
-After sucking everybody into longs, market will turn down and blow through previous lows.
+Everybody will then celebrate a new bull market in gold and people will start to talk about how long it will take gold to go back to $2000.
+After sucking everybody into longs, the market will turn down and blow through previous lows.
 What will be the turning point?
-I suspect the $1400 price mark to be the best candidate, given the similarity to the previous trading range:
+I suspect the $1400 price mark to be the best candidate given the similarity to the previous trading range: